 Change occurs when three fundamental aspects are combined: the possibility of radical innovations within the educational system; the power of far-sighted leaders to bring about these changes; and the need for principals and teachers to create the right conditions in schools for students to develop their full potential.

-The possibility of radical innovations within the educational system; the power of visionary leaders to bring about these changes; and the need for principals and teachers to create the right conditions in schools for students to develop their full potential.
+The possibility of radical innovations within the education system creates the need for principals and teachers to create the right conditions in schools for students to develop their full potential.

 Education is an organic, non-industrial process

 Education deals with living people who have emotions, feelings, talents and life circumstances.
 They are influenced by what happens and, in turn, influence the lives of others.
 They may oppose or collaborate, become involved or disengage.
 It is therefore basic to understand that people develop under certain conditions, not others.

 The four fundamental principles of their development would be:

 Health: well-being of the student as a whole: intellectual, physical, spiritual and social

 Ecology: key interdependence of all these aspects of the development of each student and in the community as a whole

 Justice: to cultivate the talents and potential of all students, regardless of their circumstances, and to respect the roles and responsibilities of those who work with them

 Caution: creating optimal conditions for human development based on compassion, experience and practical wisdom.

 The aim is to invigorate an organic culture within the centres themselves.